Jack Johnson (boxer): World colored heavyweight champ

-Johnson, Jeanette and Langford
+Johnson vs. Jeanette & Langford

 Johnson fought Joe Jeanette a total of seven times, all during his reign as colored champion before he became the world's heavyweight champion, winning four times and drawing twice (three of the victories and one draw were newspaper decisions).
-In their first match in 1905, they had fought to a draw, but in their second match on November 25, 1905, Johnson lost as he was disqualified in the second round of a scheduled six-round fight.
-Johnson continued to claim the title because of the disqualification.

 After Johnson became the first African-American Heavyweight Champion of the World on December 26, 1908, his World Colored Heavyweight Championship was vacated.
 Jeanette fought Sam McVey for the title in Paris on February 20, 1909, and was beaten, but he later took the title from McVey in a 49-round bout on April 17 of that year in Paris for a $6,000 purse.
-Sam Langford subsequently claimed the title during Jeanette's reign after Johnson refused to defend the World Heavyweight Championship against him.
-Eighteen months later, Jeanette lost the title to Langford.

 During his reign as world champion, Johnson never again fought Jeanette, despite numerous challenges, and avoided Langford, who won the colored title a record five times.
 In 1906 Jack Johnson fought Sam Langford.
 Langford took severe punishment and was knocked down 3 times; however, he lasted the 15-round distance.

 On November 27, 1945, Johnson finally stepped back into the ring with Joe Jeanette.
-The 67-year-old Johnson squared off against the 66-year-old Jeanette in an exhibition held at a New York City rally to sell war bonds.
-Fellow former colored heavyweight champ Harry Wills also participated in the exhibition.